Valonia (alga): Economic products and uses

-The genus Valonia, specifically Valonia aegagropila is utilized for human consumption as food.
-It contains numerous natural products/ secondary metabolites, such as, Pigments (carotene, chlorophyll a, chlorophyll b, lutein, siphonaxanthin, zeaxanthin, siphonein), Polysaccharide (starch), as well as Minerals (heavy metals).
+Many members of the genus Valonia, and especially the species Valonia aegagropila, are utilized for human consumption as food.
+These algae contain numerous natural products/secondary metabolites, such as pigments (carotene, chlorophyll a, chlorophyll b, lutein, siphonaxanthin, zeaxanthin, and siphonein), polysaccharides (starch), and minerals (heavy metals).

-Valonia ventricosa which compose similar natural products is often studied for the crystalline-structure of its cellulose to promote applications on accurate physical measurements.

-The crystal-structure of Valonia cellulose Iβ was studied by Finkenstadt and Millane (1998).
-Using X-ray fiber diffraction analysis, it resolves the ambiguities in the cellulose structure that has been baffling for years.
-The crystalline structures were shown to be in parallel- up arrangements.
+Valonia ventricosa, which contains similar natural products, is often studied for the crystalline structure of its cellulose to promote applications on accurate physical measurements.
+The crystal structure of Valonia cellulose Iβ was studied by Finkenstadt and Millane (1998).
+Using X-ray fiber diffraction analysis, they resolved ambiguities in the cellulose structure that had been baffling biologists for years.
+The crystal structures were shown to be in parallel-up arrangements.
 The packing of the cellulose sheets of Valonia is similar to the ramie cellulose (ramie fiber) found in other macroalgae and higher plant taxa.
-Application in fabric production can be explored due to the fact that ramie fiber is specifically used in that industry.
+Applications in fabric production can be explored due to the fact that ramie fiber is specifically used in that industry.

-Production of levulinic acid from Valonia aegagropila and another Cladophorales, Chaetomorpha linum, were also explored and developed in recent years.
-Using an acid-catalyzed conversion, Valonia aegagropila were studied as a potential source for levulinic acid.
-The results were promising, achieving 16 wt% from V. aegagropila, calculated with respect to the initial dried biomass.
-This supports the potential use of the macroalgae as starting feedstocks for renewable biofuels that addresses natural resource and environmental issues.
+Production of levulinic acid from Valonia aegagropila and another member of the Cladophorales, Chaetomorpha linum, were also explored and developed in recent years.
+Using an acid-catalyzed conversion, Valonia aegagropila was studied as a potential source for levulinic acid.
+The results were promising, achieving 16 percent by weight from V. aegagropila, calculated with respect to the initial dried biomass.
+This supports the potential use of this macroalga as a starting feedstock for renewable biofuels which can address natural resource and environmental issues.

-Amino acids such as alanine, glutamine, methionine, proline, asparagine among others, as well as minerals such as calcium (Ca), magnesium (Mg), sodium (Na), potassium (K), and chlorine (Cl), were also found in Valonia, specifically Valonia fastigiata.

-Furthermore, relatively high content of unsaturated fatty acids were found within Valonia aegagropila along with other macroalgae including red algae (Agarophyton tenuistipitatum) and brown seaweeds (Pheaophyta).
-Unsaturated fatty acids are healthy fats that can be utilized for medicinal applications such as improving cholesterol levels, reduce inflammations, and stabilize heart rhythms among others.
+Amino acids such as alanine, glutamine, methionine, proline, and asparagine, among others, as well as minerals such as calcium (Ca), magnesium (Mg), sodium (Na), potassium (K), and chlorine (Cl), were also found in high concentrations in Valonia, specifically Valonia fastigiata.
+Furthermore, relatively high content of unsaturated fatty acids were found within Valonia aegagropila along with other macroalgae including red algae (Agarophyton tenuistipitatum) and brown seaweeds (Phaeophyta).
+Unsaturated fatty acids are healthy fats that can be utilized for medicinal applications such as improving cholesterol levels, reducing inflammations, and stabilizing heart rhythms, among others.